d04943016/PLQY/README.md

 Similarly, the first column is wavelength and the second column is the collibration factors.

 ### GUI
+When using the GUI, don't forget to see the information on the terminal.

 Preview of GUI built on tkinter:

     python GUI_tkinter.py